madaiqian/a_new_try_calibrataion_beta1.0/README.md

 # grade_calibrataion
-score based on that if the line is straight to find out the principle center from the surround of predicted center.
+It's a new-try tool, which can find out a more accuracy principle point on the base of OpenCV fisheye function's instrinsic matrix through a new score way.